top of page

 Insight into Possible Future Health Systems

 Although a complicated system, railway track signalling is clearly nowhere near as complex as Future Health.
 Wild did not have to deal with continually evolving, individualised, life threatening/saving technology, he just had to implement what was already in place.
 Nor did he have to deal with a myriad of other issues on a day-to-day, hour-by-hour basis.
 Health does, so the danger for Future Health is that decisions will be made too quickly.
-In the face of huge pressure from a heaving electorate, resource poor political leaders and sales hungry technology purveyors it won’t make much sense to introduce high speed, fully automated surgical robots into a cancer treatment system for example unless all elements of the system are in sync, are equally capable and will not become redundant well before their time.
+In the face of huge pressure from a heaving electorate, resource poor political leaders and sales hungry technology purveyors, the challenge is huge.
+It won’t make much sense to introduce high speed, fully automated surgical robots into a cancer treatment system for example, unless all elements of the system are in sync and are equally capable.
+Nor should they be at risk of becoming redundant well before their time.
 The latter could easily happen if the surgery ‘system’ is not compatible, or at least sympathetic to the introduction of emerging technologies such as augmented reality, 3D printing, remote surgeons and/or surgical robots and all that a digitalised Web 3.0 internet platform will bring.
-Web 3.0, also known as the metaverse is epitomised by augmented reality but will also incorporate block chain technology as a basis for encrypted, trust-based transaction processing and high value componentry/patient ID labelling.
-Although early models of these ‘digital’ technologies are in place, others are still in development, but they will arrive, in one format or another.
-Examples of other, non-health specific technology developments that add to those in the pipeline must also be considered.
-They are Quantum computing; an extremely rapid data processing capability, Nuclear Fusion; a safe energy source, Superconductivity; a secure energy transfer technology, and biomaterials; eco-friendly, natural fabrics.
-There are also of course the unknown surprises that may come with outer space exploration.
-Amidst the enormity of uncertainty outlined in the foregoing a further key question is evoked, it is:
+Web 3.0, also known as the metaverse is epitomised by augmented reality but will also incorporate block chain technology.
+This will bring an encrypted, trust-based transaction processing system along with and high value componentry/patient ID labelling.

 “Amidst the complexity, uncertainty and confusion that surrounds prospects of a transformation to Future Health, how can we know exactly what it looks like”?